Fixed Income

 Credit and Spreads

 Credit selectivity remains a critical driver of outperformance with spreads near their five-year average.
-The strong economy and healthy reserve balances have credit well positioned to withstand idiosyncratic events.
+We believe the strong economy and healthy reserve balances have credit well positioned to withstand idiosyncratic events.

-January new issue supply amounted to $34 billion ($32 billion tax-exempt and $2 billion taxable).
-This was 7% lower than January 2025 volumes and 15% lower than last month.
+February new issue supply amounted to $40 billion ($39 billion tax-exempt and $1 billion taxable).
+This was 1% lower than February 2025 volumes, but 15% higher than last month.
+Year to date, new issue volumes are down 3% versus last year.

-January had positive weekly inflows for all four weeks.
+February had positive inflows for all four weeks.
 On average, each week had $1.5 billion worth of inflows based on weekly reporters’ data.

-January saw strong demand for investment grade and longer duration munis.
-Year-to-date fund inflows have totaled $9.9 billion, with most of those inflows to ETFs and investment grade munis.
+February continued the theme of strong demand for investment grade and long duration munis.
+Year-to-date fund inflows have totaled $18 billion, with the majority of inflows into investment grade and long duration munis.

 Within high yield, all sectors showed positive performance.
-Puerto Rico and tobacco were the biggest gainers, up 2.18% and 1.61% respectively.
+Housing and hospital sectors were the largest gainers, up 2.12% and 1.91% respectively.

 Author(s)